-The University Operator provides directory assistance. ("The number is...")
-To contact the University operator from a campus phone, dial "0"; from an off-campus phone, dial 355-1855.
+The University Operator provides directory assistance.
+From a campus phone, dial "0"; off-campus, dial 355-1855.

-Call the Library Information-Reference Desk, 353-8700, during regular library hours with questions concerning services and events at MSU and in the community.
+Call the Library Information-Reference Desk, 353-8700, during regular library hours with questions concerning services and events at MSU.
 Please DO NOT call the Library Information-Reference Desk for directory assistance.

-Department of Public Safety (DPS) is available around the clock if you have a question about some police or other safety matter.
+Department of Public Safety (DPS) is available around the clock for questions regarding police or other safety matters.
 Call 355-2221.
-Please DO NOT use the emergency number (9-1-1) or the "Green Light Telephone" for non-emergency questions.
+Please DO NOT call 9-1-1 or use the "Green Light Telephone" for non-emergencies.

 Spartan Connection is an automatic telephone information service for students.
-It provides over 130 prerecorded messages on a variety of topics.
 For more information see inside the front cover.